The Flying VLOG

 In the first year, something of a trial; I faced many issues such as overheating cameras and loss of ATC audio.

 This added to the demotivation of trying to edit and post videos on YouTube.

 I went back to the drawing board and obtained a 4th camera which added a further view and better reliability for my recordings.

-Trying to keep up with a job travelling the world and editing videos was difficult.
+Trying to keep up with my former job travelling the world as a cabin crew member, filled with tiredness and jetlag, editing videos was difficult.
 I lost motivation for the idea and that resulted in many videos being posted sporadically, making the VLOG very inconsistent.

 In April 2019 I launched theflyingvlog.uk to create a home away from a home promoting the videos in greater detail than the YouTube platform or other social media handles.

 The YouTube channel was also changed to a brand account and the overall brand will be enhanced to reflect this motion.